 This examines the vertebral alignment to determine the spinal variance in specific vertebrae from the neutral center position.

 This spinal exam relies on measurements of three positions and looks for flexibility.

 When assessing adult scoliosis, this is important to understand and helps determine how to proceed with treatment.
 The body is no longer in development as an adolescent.
 This means bracing does not come with a one-size-fits-all approach.
 Chiropractic can help with the assessment modalities used to investigate adult scoliosis cases.
-These measurement and analyses tools are often used in combination to develop a complete picture of what is going on.
+These measurement and analysis tools are often used to develop a complete picture of what is happening.

 A diet with various fiber types has been shown to reduce the risk of obesity and prevent weight gain.
 Resistant starches like plantains, green bananas, and cooled potatoes have increased beneficial bacteria in the colon.
 Barley, oats, and wheat bran are insoluble high-fiber grains that are also recommended sources.

 Aebi, Max.
 “The adult scoliosis.”
 The European spine journal: official publication of the European Spine Society, the European Spinal Deformity Society, and the European Section of the Cervical Spine Research Society vol. 14,10 (2005): 925-48. doi:10.1007/s00586-005-1053-9

 Haenen, Daniëlle, et al. “A diet high in resistant starch modulates microbiota composition, SCFA concentrations, and gene expression in pig intestine.”
 The Journal of nutrition vol. 143,3 (2013): 274-83. doi:10.3945/jn.112.169672